-A key element to all mass spectrometry (MS) systems is the type of detector used to convert a current of mass separated ions into measurable signal.
+A key element to all mass spectrometry (MS) systems is the type of detector1 used to convert a current of mass separated ions into measurable signal.
 Different types of detectors are used depending upon factors including dynamic range, spatial information retention, noise and suitability to the mass analyzer.
-In this article, we consider some of the commonly used detectors.
+Some of the commonly used types include electron multipliers (EM), Faraday cups (FC), photomultiplier conversion dynodes and array detectors.
+In this article, we consider these detectors.

 The essence of an EM is a serial connection of discrete metal plates called dynodes that amplifies a current of ions by a factor of ~108 into a measurable current of electrons.
 When a single secondary ion enters the EM, it is stopped by the first conversion dynode.
 The energy of impact is dissipated in part by ejection of electrons from the dynode material, creating an electrical charge.
 Additional electrons are ejected by a cascade process through subsequent dynodes.
 At the final dynode the accumulated charge is measured as a voltage pulse.
 The is shown schematically in Figure 1.

 Figure 1: Schematic diagram illustrating how a detected incoming ion is converted into a measurable signal using an EM detector.
 Credit: Nikob7, recreated under the Creative Commons Attribution-Share Alike 4.0 International license.